 In my experience working on social media campaigns for a wide variety of clients before I joined PracticeWeb as an account manager, I’ve found that planning is often the answer.
 With a structured approach, social media can play a key role in achieving your business and marketing goals.

-Social media marketing is a form of online marketing that involves creating and sharing content on social media networks such as Facebook, LinkedIn and Twitter, to achieve your marketing and branding goals.
+Social media marketing is a form of digital marketing that involves creating and sharing content on social media networks such as Facebook, LinkedIn and Twitter, to achieve your marketing and branding goals.

 It includes activities like posting text and image updates, videos, and other content designed to drive audience engagement.